 When galaxies collide

-Galaxies don't float through space in isolation.
-They are bunched together in groups known as clusters.
-Some clusters are large, containing over a thousand galaxies.
-Others are smaller.
-The Milky Way lays within the cluster known as the Local Group, which only contains 50 galaxies.
+Galaxies don't float through space in isolation but are bunched together in groups known as clusters.
+Some clusters are large, containing over a thousand galaxies while others are much smaller.
+The Milky Way lies within the cluster known as the Local Group, which only contains 50 galaxies.

-Occasionally, they slam into one another, merging their stars and dust together.
+Occasionally, galaxies slam into one another, merging their stars and dust together.
 This is an important step in the evolution and growth of many galaxies.
 In late 2018, astronomers released a study showing two supermassive black holes crashing into one another in the final stages of a galactic smashup, representing the first time such a late stage of galaxy collision was seen in action.

 Individual stars generally don't collide in a galactic collision, but the influx of dust and gas bumps up the rate of star formation.
 The Milky Way is set to collide with the Andromeda galaxy in about 5 billion years, and collisions have occurred in its ancient past as well; its distinctive bulge may have developed after consuming a sausage-shaped galaxy.
 Not to be outdone, the Andromeda galaxy probably ate up one of the Milky Way's early siblings, too.